ahly24/latin102-04/quiz2.md

 3. Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
  > Eurytion, whose brothers were centaurs, expected to marry Deianira.
 4. Nessus tried to rape Deianira.
 Hercules killed Nessus.
- > Hercules killed Nessus, who tried to rape Deianira.
+ > Hercules killed Nessus, who tried to rape Deianira.  ❌ *You reversed the sentences!*
 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
- > Nessus gave Deianira a vial of blood, by whom Hercules was poisoned by.
+ > Nessus gave Deianira a vial of blood, by whom❌ Hercules was poisoned by.
 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
  > In Egypt, Hercules killed the priest Busiris, who regularly sacrificed foreigners.
 7. Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.